bhartiy/learnsellacious/pages/05.product/related-product/docs.md

 4. Click on save .
 5. And the product is saved in that group.

-Y**ou can create a Related Product group through importing method and the steps are:**
+**You can create a Related Product group through importing method and the steps are:**

 1. Go to the sellacious panel of your website.
 2. To import, first navigate to import utility on the left side of panel.
 Then click on importer option